humanmade/altis-cloud/docs/object-cache.md

 The object cache is generally used to "offload" work from the [database servers](./database.md), using constant-time lookups rather than complex relational queries.

-## Infrastructure

-Unlike many WordPress hosts, Altis Cloud environments use a multi-server configuration for the object cache, with fully dedicated servers for your object cache.
-Servers are categorised into two general groups:

-* **Primary**: The primary server is the authoritative server storing all data.
-* **Replica:** The replica servers store copies of the data, continually synchronised from the primary.

-Just like with your [database servers](./database.md), object cache writes are sent directly to the primary server, while reads are sent to the replicas.
-This allows offloading most of the load from the primary.

-Many replicas can be created from primary server (using horizontal scaling), while the primary server typically must scaled through the use of more capable hardware instead (using vertical scaling).
-Horizontal scaling is performed automatically through autoscaling, while vertical scaling is performed by the Altis team based on your typical traffic patterns.

-Non-Production environments are provisioned with only a Primary server, and with autoscaling disabled.
-Production environments without high-availability are provisioned with only a Primary server by default, but with autoscaling enabled, and Replicas created as necessary.

 ## Transients

 Transients are a feature of WordPress that behave similarly to the Options API.
 The intention is to use the store data that should expire, or should not always be expected to be available.
 You might use these to cache the results of a `GET` API requests for example.